The Inference Programming Language

 enum | Defines an enumeration type. |

-forall | Non-deterministic block where all computation paths are reachable. |
+forall | Non-deterministic block where all computation paths must hold. |

-exists | Non-deterministic block where at least one computation path is reachable. |
+exists | Non-deterministic block where at least one computation path must hold. |

 assume | Filters execution paths inside a non-deterministic block. |

-unique | Non-deterministic block where exactly one computation path is reachable. |
+unique | Non-deterministic block where exactly one computation path must hold. |

 spec | Specification block for formal verification. |